visit austria, visit austria, banner

 Sukhumvit is a road, a neighborhood and a phenomenon

-Sukhumvit Road is really just one big road, but it gives its name to the whole neighborhood and as far as 10 kilometers away from the center of Sukhumvit you can find side roads bearing the same name.
-The first step is therefore to find the logic in the names.
+Sukhumvit Road gives its name to the entire neighborhood in central Bangkok where it starts, and far away from the center of Sukhumvit you can find side roads that bear the same name because it is just that long.

 Sukhumvit Road gives its name to hundreds of these “soi's”, or side streets, and they can themselves be several kilometers long and therefore important.
 "Soi 18" in Bangkok is most often used as an abbreviation for "Sukhumvit Soi 18".